matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 151) Shared VPC?
 Answer: Scenario: Your organization has multiple projects.
 You want resources in different projects to talk to each other?
 How to allow resources in different projects to talk with internal IPs securely and efficiently?
-Enter Shared VPS: Created at organization or shared folder level (Access Needed: Shared VPC Admin).
+Enter Shared VPCs: Created at organization or shared folder level (Access Needed: Shared VPC Admin).
 Allows VPC Network to be shared between projects in same organization.
 Shared VPC contains one host project and multiple service projects.
 Host Project: Contains shared VPC Network.
 Service Projects: Attached to host projects.
 Helps you achieve separation of
 concerns: Network admins responsible for Host projects and Resource users use service project.